Skip to main content

 Retire couple laughing

-Payday Super reforms are designed to support fairer retirement outcomes
+Payday Super reforms are now helping deliver fairer retirement outcomes

-From 1 July 2026, employers will be required to deposit their employees’ SG into their Super Fund accounts within seven business days of payday.
+From 1 July 2026, employers are required to pay their employees’ SG into their super fund accounts within seven business days of payday.

-For new employees or payments to a super fund for the first time, employers will have twenty business days from payday for the initial contribution.
+For new employees or payments to a super fund for the first time, employers have 20 business days from payday for the initial contribution.

-This reform will strengthen the retirement income of millions of Australian workers.
-The superannuation system infrastructure will be improved to allow faster processing and quicker payments.
+This reform strengthens the retirement income of millions of Australian workers.
+The superannuation system infrastructure was improved to enable faster processing and quicker payments.

-This reform replaces the current quarterly payment model and is designed to:
+This reform replaced the previous quarterly payment model and was designed to:

 1. Help boost retirement savings through more frequent contributions and compound interest.

-2. Reduce superannuation underpayments, which currently affect millions of workers.
+2. Reduce superannuation underpayments, which has affected millions of workers.

 3. Improve transparency and compliance across the employment landscape.